philpackmohr/git-paper/git.md

 Important: Doing this with a published repository should be avoided as much as possible.
 If it is not possible to avoid this, you should inform all the people that work with this repository to let them rebase their repositories.

+## Notes to rebasing

+It is always a good idea to backup your repository if you attempt any rebase operations and are not sure whether you do the right thing.

+If it is "too late", meaning you want to `git filter-branch` a repository after it was published already (or perform other rebase operations), you should make sure that all project participants have prepared for this.
+This means they should:

+1. Published their current state of work
+2. Made backups of their repositories
+3. After you published the rewritten repository (`git push --force` will do the job), the other participants should rebase their repositories to the published rewritten one.
+   - Alternatively they can clone a fresh repository out of the rewritten central one.

+### Notes to `git filter-branch`

+`git filter-branch` is like the nuclear option (as mentioned in the ["Pro Git" book](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)).
+It basically rewrites the whole repository or at least a big part of it.

+Make sure that you have a backup of your repository before attempting such operations.

+As you see in the example, `git filter-branch` can be quiet complicated.
+Unfortunately Git Extensions seems not to offer Filter-Branch operations but there is another tool that promises to make Filter-Branch operations much easier named [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) (not tested by the author).
+Especially if you have multiple repositories that have files that should never be committed, you should give it a try.

 ### With Git Extensions

 #### Fast-forward